en

 Sunday morning

 When you are sitting in the chair, you are aware of your body touching the chair.
-You are not really thinking about it or making decisions or choices.
+You are not really thinking about it or making decisions.
 We are asking if proprioception could work similarly with thought.
 You would become directly aware that your thought is affecting your perceptions.
-When you see something produced by thought, next thought says 'I'm only telling you the way it is´.
+When you see something produced by thought, the next thought says, 'I'm only telling you the way it is.
 Thought makes a mistake that is crucial.

 Imagination is closely related to proprioception.
 There are two kinds of imagination.
 Creative imagination means imagining things that are unknown.
 Another kind of imagination is called fancy or fantasy.
 It can be useful to imagine things or ourselves doing or being something, but it can be dangerous when fantasy slips over into apparent perception.
 Then you are not perceiving the thing imagined but the self that is doing it.